sonphantrung/AIHubDocs-en/assets/RVC/Cloud/Applio Colab.md

 ===

 ==- 5.
 RETRAINING
+###### ‎
 - In case the training finished but the model still needed training, you don't have to start from scratch.
 ‎
 - Simply enter the **same settings & criteria** that you've previously inserted.
-You don't have to do the preprocess or train the .INDEX again.
+You don't have to do the preprocess, extract feature or train the .INDEX again.
  ‎
 - You can change the **save frequency**, or increase the **Total Epoch** amount in case you didn't input enough before.
  ‎
-- Begin training again & remember to monitor TB & console like before.
+- Begin training again & remember to monitor TB & logs like before.
 ===

 ###### ‎